 Drop by the Rotterdam Tourist Information Office

-Especially for Black Friday, the Rotterdam Tourist Information center at the Coolsingel is giving away free Rotterdam tote bags to help you carry your new things.
-And while you’re there, you can look around for a cool Rotterdam souvenir or visit the free Rotterdam Discovery exhibition in the basement.
+Especially for Black Friday 2018, the Rotterdam Tourist Information center at the Coolsingel gave away free Rotterdam tote bags to help you carry your new things.
+While you were there, you could look around for a cool Rotterdam souvenir or visit the free Rotterdam Discovery exhibition in the basement.

 Rotterdam shopping areas: a breakdown of where to go shopping in Rotterdam